Helping Victims of Serious Motorcycle Crashes

 Whether you are new to riding or are a seasoned biker, it is always good to refresh yourself on the laws surrounding motorcycles.
 The Texas legislature frequently changes the specific mandates and requirements covering motorbikes and scooters, and keeping track of the current rules can be challenging.
 To help make things clear, here are the easy answers to three questions every motorcyclist should know!

 The best answer to this question is yes; you should wear a helmet anytime you ride.
 If you have health insurance, the law does not require you to wear a helmet if you are over 21 years of age.
-Despite the law, the facts are clear—failure to wear a helmet significantly increases your risk of death and serious injury if you are in an accident.
-At The Benton Law Firm, we respect individual freedoms and understand it is your choice whether or not you wear protective gear on your bike.
+Despite the law, the facts are clear failure to wear a helmet significantly increases your risk of death and serious injury if you are in an accident.
+Your attorney should respect individual freedoms and understand it is your choice whether or not you wear protective gear on your bike.
 However, you are much more likely to survive and have the opportunity to pursue compensation after an accident if you were wearing safety equipment during your accident.

 Despite repeated attempts to make lane splitting legal in Texas, the legislature has yet to decide on this issue.
 Lane splitting means splitting lanes through traffic and between cars when traffic is especially slow or stopped.
 As noted on the Texas Department of Public Safety website, Texas does not officially deem the practice illegal.
 However, the law does say drivers “shall drive as nearly practical entirely within a single lane,” which makes the practice illegal in effect.